Pavel-Egorov/log_decorator/README.md

 ---

 Additional features:
-1. It is possible to use annotations to hide some args or their parts from log, to do it just use `HIDE_ANNOTATION` from the `log` to annotate desired parameter.
-To hide part of an argument use e.g. `hide__key__1` annotation.
-To hide multiple parts pass list of strings as annotation.
-2. It is possible to define `get_log_id` method for your classes to represent them in logs in some special way.
+1. It is possible to define `get_log_id` method for your classes to represent them in logs in some special way.
 This method will be called without arguments except of class instance or class itself (in case of passing class itself to the logged function).
-3. Each log record will contain `call_id` parameter which will be equal for call, return and exception records of the same call, it is to simplify logs reading and understanding their relations.
+2. Each log record will contain `call_id` parameter which will be equal for call, return and exception records of the same call, it is to simplify logs reading and understanding their relations.
-4. If an exception will be raised during function call and its instance will have `return_value` attribute then exception will be logged, but not reraised, instead the value of this attribute will be returned.
+3. If an exception will be raised during function call and its instance will have `return_value` attribute then exception will be logged, but not reraised, instead the value of this attribute will be returned.

 TESTING